Want to hear more from us?

 How are personality assessments used by employers?

 In general, employers measure personality to see whether a candidate is a good fit for a specific role, the company’s culture, or perhaps even both.
-But, specifically, there are three common applications of such assessments:
+But, specifically, there are three common applications of personality assessments:

 High volume/early careers screening